-When it comes to Odor Control and Air Emission scrubbers, you're either pleased with how yours is working or highly frustrated with how it isn't.
+When it comes to Odor Control and Air Emission scrubbers, you're either pleased with how yours works or highly frustrated with how it isn't.

 When it comes to designing a wet scrubber, different manufacturers have different design standards.
 Creating a device that can handle high throughput with reduced cleaning cycles.
 Others will develop a scrubber concentrating on the maximum removal of pollutants.